openstack-archive/salt-formula-neutron/README.rst

 Usage notes
 ===========

-For live migration to work, you have to set migration param on bridge and switch nodes.
+For live migration to work, you have to set migration param on network and compute nodes.

 .. code-block:: yaml

     neutron:
-      bridge:
+      network:
         enabled: true
         migration: true

 .. code-block:: yaml

     neutron:
-      switch:
+      compute:
         enabled: true
         migration: true